- Types Of Questions

 -

-At the same time, be aware that you want to adjust elements of your background to make them seem perfectly suitable for the internship opportunity.
-We’re not suggesting lying — just adapting a few word choices to include keywords from the job description.
+Adjusting elements of your background to align with the internship opportunity is essential.
+We’re not suggesting dishonesty, just tailoring your language to include relevant keywords from the job description.

 -